David Lefèvre (serial killer): Arrest and confession

-On December 13, 2011, Lefèvre was again placed in police custody.
-After a prolonged interrogation, he still refused to answer any of the gendarmes' questions, whereupon he was taken to Camon for further questioning about the murder of Michaud but, not knowing that Julien's body had been deflected by the current of the marsh, Lefèvre reveals that Julien Guérin had died in the same place, indirectly denouncing the police.
+On 13 December 2011, Lefèvre was again placed in police custody.
+After prolonged interrogation, he still refused to answer any of the gendarmes' questions, at which point he was taken to Camon for further questioning about the murder of Michaud but, not knowing that the current of the marsh had deflected Julien's body, Lefèvre reveals that Julien Guérin had died in the same place, indirectly denouncing the police.
 Following his "accidental confession", Lefèvre is again indicted for the assassination of Alexandre Michaud and also indicted for the assassination of Julien Guérin.
 Lefèvre is placed in pre-trial detention and is thus nicknamed The Swamp Killer (French: Le Tueur des Marais).

-On March 20, 2012, after denying the accusations for some time, Lefèvre wrote a letter to the prosecutor, in which he gave a detailed confession to both murders and apologised to their families.
-Following the receipt of this letter, the judge ordered that he a reconstruction of the crime scenes be conducted.
+On 20 March 2012, after denying the accusations for some time, Lefèvre wrote a letter to the prosecutor, in which he gave a detailed confession to both murders and apologised to their families.
+Following the receipt of this letter, the judge ordered that a reconstruction of the crime scenes be conducted.

-On September 25, 2012, Lefèvre was brought to Camon and retold how he committed the crimes, in the presence of Guérin and Michaud's family members.
+On 25 September 2012, Lefèvre was brought to Camon and retold how he committed the crimes, in the presence of Guérin and Michaud's family members.
 After explaining the murders, he was returned to prison, without providing a motive for either killing.

 In early 2013, he was transferred to the cour d'assises in Somme, where he was charged with the premeditated murder of Alexandre Michaud and the second-degree murder of Julien Guérin, for which he faced life imprisonment.

 Trial and sentencing

-On November 12, 2013, Lefèvre's trial began.
+On 12 November 2013, Lefèvre's trial began.
 Silent and inert for most of the proceedings, he proclaimed that he welcomed his condemnation and wished that his relatives and friends do not support him.
 Three days later, he was sentenced to life imprisonment with 22 years preventative detention, making him unable to apply for parole until December 2033.
 His crime spree preceded that of another serial killer, Yoni Palmier, by only two months.